NZ North Island Farewell

 Why This Trip Mattered

-Singapore was calling with new opportunities, but this—this was my way of saying thank you to the country that taught me how to ride, how to adventure, and how to embrace uncertainty.
+Singapore was waiting with new work and a new life.
+This was my way of saying thank you to the country that taught me how to adventure, and how to be comfortable not knowing what comes next.

 The Journey Map